Pieve

-A pieve is an Italian and Corsican term signifying a medieval ecclesiastical/administrative territory and, by extension, the mother church of the territory.
-It has thus become a common component of place names and of the names of churches.
+In Italy in the Middle Ages, a pieve ([ˈpjɛːve], [ˈpjɛvɛ]; plebe; : pievi) was a rural church with a baptistery, upon which other churches without baptisteries depended.
+Pieve is also an Italian and Corsican term signifying the medieval ecclesiastical/administrative territory of its the mother church.
+It has thus become a common component of both place names and of the names of churches.